(2019) 3 days

 I've used Sketch for a long time, but when XD came along I was interested in giving it's auto animate features a try.
 I set myself a brief focused on creating an experience for a reading app similar to Amazon Kindle or Kobo, but within a limited timeframe of 3 days.

-As this was a daily challenge the brief was very loose.
-I needed to think about restrictions that would affect an app of this nature in the real world, so I began with identifying a potential design problems that we could address, as well as set a few technical restrictions.
-I decided that I’d like to focus on tablets running iOS and the reading experience of an Amazon Kindle like application.
+As this was a self-initiated project the brief was very loose.
+I set myself restrictions that would affect an app of this nature in the real world, so I began with identifying potential design problems that I could address, as well as setting a few technical restrictions.
+I decided that I’d like to focus on tablets running iOS with similar features of an Amazon Kindle like application.

 I limited my tools to pen and paper and Adobe XD along with a fixed timeline of 3 days.
 Due to the short timeframe I chose to focus on a design that could show a few core user actions that would take place.
-I made up a quick empathy map for an imaginary user.
-The core tasks I would focus on were;
+The tasks I would focus on were;

 i.
 Choosing a book to read from the library ii.
 Reading a book from the beginning, or from a bookmarked position